-The May Fellows Scholars Program is a cohort-based program that helps high achieving students thrive academically, connect socially, and engage deeply in the Wheaton community through co-curricular and residentially-based learning opportunities.
+The May Fellows Program is a cohort-based program that helps high achieving students thrive academically, connect socially, and engage deeply in the Wheaton community through co-curricular and residentially-based learning opportunities.
 May Fellows are among Wheaton’s most academically curious students interested in engaging with like-minded students and faculty through enriching activities.
 May Fellows benefit from unique and engaging learning opportunities, programming, lectures, dinners, and presentations.
 Named after Elizabeth S. May, former Dean of the College and first woman ever appointed to serve on the Board of Directors of the Export-Import Bank of the United States, the May Fellows Program is now in its fifth year.
 The program is student-driven.

 What We Do

-The May Fellows Scholars Program produces exclusive May Fellows programs as well as sponsors campus-wide open events.
+The May Fellows Program produces exclusive May Fellows programs as well as sponsors campus-wide open events.
 Often events respond to current topics or critical issues and may take place for instance as a documentary screening with a discussion afterward, while many events are semesterly or yearly traditions.
 Examples include: Story Slam, a night of stories told live on stage; the May Fellows versus Faculty/Staff Trivia night and Study Break; an Autumn Harvest Fest; and Friday Coffee and Conversations with Faculty at the Lyon’s Den.
 Other events are field trips, such as to the Museum of Science and the Museum of Fine Arts in Boston or service outings such as to the Greater Boston Food Bank.
 May Fellows are encouraged to attend as many events as possible with a minimum of three per semester.

 May Fellows Colloquium